Going beyond an ordinary First Aid Kit, a Trauma Kit list should include (in my opinion) the following five lifesaving essential contents:

 A Chest Seal prevents airflow into the chest cavity during inspiration while allowing air to escape through the vent channels during exhalation.
 The purpose is to re-inflate the lung so that breathing may occur.
 Look for bubbles on the wound hole for indications of lung puncture.

-Tourniquet – Must Have For Trauma Kit
+Tourniquet – Must Have on your Trauma Kit List

 Did you know that limbs make up about half of your body surface area?
 One might say that there’s a 50% probability that a major traumatic injury might occur on a limb.